MicrosoftDocs/azure-devops-docs/docs/work/kanban/best-practices-kanban.md

 One of the [12 principles of Agile software development](http://agilemanifesto.org/principles.html) is to “deliver working software frequently, from a couple of weeks to a couple of months, with a preference to the shorter timescale.”

 > *All agile teams must establish what they mean when they say "working software," which is frequently known as the definition of done.
 At a high level, a piece of functionality is complete only when its features pass all tests and can be operated by an end user.
 At a minimum, teams must go beyond the unit test level and test at the system level.
-The best teams also include integration testing, performance testing, and customer acceptance testing in their definition of what it means to be done with a piece of functionality.* ─ [Agile Principles and Values](https://msdn.microsoft.com/library/dd997578.aspx), by Jeff Sutherland
+The best teams also include integration testing, performance testing, and customer acceptance testing in their definition of what it means to be done with a piece of functionality.* ─ Jeff Sutherland

 One of the major causes of teams failing to implement Agile is they lack good definitions of done.